yetanotherbhai/target.en/help/c_experiences/aem-experience-fragments.md

 ## Overview {#section_95A91830530F493B81C5C9CDB9B783EA}

-Using experience fragments created in AEM in Target activities lets you combine the ease-of-use and power of AEM with powerful Automated Intelligence (AI) and Machine Learning (ML) capabilities in Target to test and personalize experiences at scale.&amp;nbsp;&amp;nbsp;
+Using experience fragments created in AEM in Target activities lets you combine the ease-of-use and power of AEM with powerful Automated Intelligence (AI) and Machine Learning (ML) capabilities in Target to test and personalize experiences at scale.

 AEM brings together all of your content and assets in a central location to fuel your personalization strategy.
 AEM lets you easily create content for desktops, tablets, and mobile devices in one location without writing code.
 There’s no need to create pages for every device—AEM automatically adjusts each experience using your content.